 We are in the process of developing a new latecomer agreement policy.
 Our interim policy has not yet been approved by City Council and is subject to change.
-We expect to present the policy to Council in late 2021.
-Please check back regularly for more information.
+We expect to present the policy to Council on October 19, 2021.
+Check back regularly for more information.

 What is a latecomer agreement?